Kurt Weill Biography (Wikipedia)

-Kurt Julian Weill (March 2, 1900 – April 3, 1950) was a German composer, active from the 1920s, and in his later years in the United States.
+Kurt Julian Weill (March 2, 1900 – April 3, 1950) was a German composer, active from the 1920s in his native country, and in his later years in the United States.
 He was a leading composer for the stage who was best known for his fruitful collaborations with Bertolt Brecht.
 With Brecht, he developed productions such as his best-known work The Threepenny Opera, which included the ballad "Mack the Knife".
 Weill held the ideal of writing music that served a socially useful purpose.
-He also wrote several works for the concert hall, as well as several Judaism-themed pieces.
+He wrote several works for the concert hall, as well as several Judaism-themed pieces.
 He became a United States citizen on August 27, 1943.